 Level 3 EV Charging Stations

 Also called a CHAdeMO charger or a DC fast charger, the Level 3 charging station is used mainly in commercial venues.
 It’s the priciest charging station, and its installation is complex.
+But for any business, there can be lots of benefits of installing EV charging stations.

-But it has one huge advantage — a Level 3 charging station is many times faster than the other two.
+It has one huge advantage — a Level 3 charging station is many times faster than the other two.
 As a DC charger, Level 3 directs current straight to your EV’s battery without going through the onboard charger.
 Only 10 minutes of charging is good for 65-80 kilometres.
 In just half an hour, your vehicle will be 80 percent charged!

 When to Hire a Pro for Your EV Charging Station